surifirstpin/biplus_documentation/docs/SavingReports.md

 ## Cache option with specific duration

-**Enable cache** multiple users can pull the report from the cache in given time frame ins Time frame set the time frame
+**Enable cache** multiple users can pull the report from the cache in given time frame instaed o Time frame set the time frame
 Repeat every set the time period